joiya-saad/Capstone-Project/README.md

 HR-AI-Mate: Folder containing all codes/files for streamlit deployment of our project on a VM using dockers.
 This dashboard encapsulates the complete workflow for our project.
 This dashboard interactively exihibits the complete approach and implementation of our project.

+Dashboard-Deployment-Readme: Contains step by step to replicate the dashboard on users VM.
+The complete code and files are present in HR-AI-Mate folder with the required dockers file.